 CONTACT: Dr. Ronnie Littlejohn or Dr. Howard Cochran

-FOCUS: Art, Humanities, Italian Language, 3rd Year Writing
+AREA OF STUDY: Art, Humanities, Italian Language, Religion Junior Cornerstone, Third Year Writing

 CONTACT: Dr. David Ribar or Dr. Francesca Muccini

 Shakespeare, Elizabeth, Austen, Victoria, Henry, and Oliver...Join us as we walk in the footsteps of these and other British monarchs, writers, actors, and fashion icons!
 Choose your own path of exploration--theatre or fashion history-- as we journey through major periods in London history, theatre, and fashion in order to gain a rich understanding and appreciation for a culture that has inspired the world.

 AREA OF STUDY: Fine Arts Junior Cornerstone, Theatre, Third Year Writing

 CONTACT: Jessica Mueller or Jayme Yeo or Brent Maddox

 May 9, 2016 - May 28, 2016

 Through the lens of education and public health services students will look at the education and public health services of England and Ireland and analyze how access to each can either marginalize or empower a group of people.
 The program spends 9 days in London and then moves to 7 days in Dublin.